Troodon: Reproduction

 A 2023 study using presumed Troodon eggshells from the Oldman Formation used clumped isotope thermometry to determine their formation and development.
 The study found that in contrast to the accelerated mineralization of eggs in modern birds, Troodon and likely other non-avian maniraptorans had slowed egg calcification akin to other reptiles.
 This would indicate that, unlike birds, Troodon and other maniraptorans had two functional ovaries that would limit the number of eggs produced.
 Thus, the study concluded that the large clutches of fossilized eggs present in the formation, despite the limited egg production each individual had, would indicate that Troodon had communal nesting behavior, where eggs would be laid together at a single nest by multiple females, forming large clutches.
 This is a strategy also used by some modern birds, such as ostriches.
+Unlike either birds or crocodilians, Troodon eggs were characterised by a steep inclination.
+Like the eggs of crocodilians though, the eggs of Troodon were not rotated and did get lightly buried.